max-mapper/ViewKit/readme.md

-## work in progress, not usable yet
+## work in progress -- alpha status

-ViewKit is a fork of UIKit designed for mobile WebKit WebViews.
-Initially designed for iOS5, it may be ported to other WebKits/mobile browsers in the future
+ViewKit is a fork of [UIKit](http://github.com/visionmedia/uikit) designed for mobile WebKit WebViews.
+Compatible with iOS4.2+ and Android 2.3+ browsers

-Relies on browserified node libraries such as EventEmitter

-generate `lib/browserify/bundle.js` with `browserify -r util -r events -r stream -r mustache -r dominode.js -r masseuse -o lib/browserify/bundle.js`

-compile `build/` with `make`
+compile and package into `build/` with `make`

-generate sprites by executing this commands from the `lib/` folder:

-    glue sprite sprite-dist --retina --algorithm=vertical --namespace=""